mgutz/inj/README.md

 ## CoffeeScript

-CoffeeScript tries to autocreate a variable.
-The line above must be escaped as regular JavaScript
+CoffeeScript tries to autocreate variable.
+The statement must be escaped as regular JavaScript with backticks.

     `require = require('inj')(module, require)`